 If you want to see demopatches to this topic download polykeys, Synth1 VST, SupaPhaser (see list below) and put the demopatches and the plugins in the vst-folder.

-Download the Synth1 VST-plugin, put it in the /vvvv/vst-folder and open vvvv.
-Select the Synth VST-Node in the list, open the inspector and enable the Midi Notes, Midi Notes Velocity and Midi Notes Send pins.
+Now open vvvv, doubleclick in the patch and select the Synth VST-Node from the nodebrowser.
+Open the inspektor and enable the Midi Notes, Midi Notes Velocity and Midi Notes Send pins.

 Connect the IOBox to the Midi Notes-Pin, the Toggle-Node to Midi Notes Velocity-Pin and the TogEdge-Node to the Midi Notes Send-Pin.
 Everytime you press the button in the IOBox, the midi-note 49 with the velocity of 1.0 is send.

 The next patch shows the use of the MidiNote-Node to be able to receive midi-notes from external midi devices.
 Download the Polykeys-plugin, put it into